“Everyone thinks they can create new products, but in actual fact few people do,” my first manager wisely informed me about new product development.

 I walked past the ideation room, peering in to observe marketing managers, engineers and customers jumping up and down to scribble on a whiteboard and waving half-eaten cookies.

 Involving stakeholders from inside the organization ensures strategic fit; involving potential customers seeds the market.
+Oh, and if your organization doesn't have a whiteboard—as most remote organizations don't—idea management tools make an excellent substitute.

 After the ideation session, this product manager examined all the ideas and distilled them into two or three concepts she could prototype.
 For tips on how to create prototypes easily and for free, read this article.